marcospb19/termite-install/readme.md

 ## termite-install

 CAREFULL!:
-> The script might break other terminal-emulators, like gnome-terminal, i recomend you unninstall gnome-terminal before installing termite, and reinstall it later (someday i will make more tests and update this readme...) \
+> The script might break other terminal-emulators, like gnome-terminal \
-> Also, i don't really know how to unninstall termite after the script runs............
+> Also, i don't really know how to unninstall termite after the script runs (But i accept any pull requests)...

 This is a script for installing termite terminal emulator on debian based systems